Yashasvi-Sriram/legos/README.md

 ## documentation
 - The documentation of the code is itself.
+- For things that can not be expressed in code (notes, proofs ...), there is minimal documentation.

 ## usage
 - Use `cargo run --bin <crate>` to run (the main function of, not the tests) a crate.